Intelligence is not singular. It is multiplied.

 AI: Artificial Intelligence

 The analytical engine.
 Pattern recognition, predictive modeling, and automation built to process complexity at scale.
+Powerful, increasingly cheap, and rapidly becoming table stakes.

 MI: Material Intelligence

-HI: Human Intelligence & Judgment
+HI: Human Intelligence and Judgment

 ½: The Open Question